johanley/postscript-notes/README.md

 <em>"[PostScript] includes the ability to treat programs as data and to monitor and control many aspects of the language's execution state; these notions
 are derived from programming languages such as LISP."</em> (Red Book, page 23).

+*"...there is not a distinction between data and programs; any PostScript object may be treated as data or be executed as part of a program."* (Red Book, page 24).

+Important to remember: the words *treat as data* mean one thing in PostScript: push it on to the operand stack.

 <em>"[The] names that represent operators are not reserved by the language.
 A PostScript program may change the meanings of operator names."</em>
 (Red Book, page 23).

+**Objects**

 <P>The generic name for everything in the language is an <em>object</em>, but this is not meant in the same sense as object-oriented programming.